SamiSaade/Invites/README.md

 ### Print names in the middle of a pdf invite template rejecting the lunacy of word

-Simply made to print a large amount of names from a csv of invites onto the middle of a pdf invite template
+Simply made to print a large amount of names from a csv of invites onto the middle of a pdf invite template to escape Miscrosoft Word

 Made during the planning of the Peace and Prosperity Trust X ADMAF Festival in Kensington Palace planning in June 2024